awslabs/data-solutions-framework-on-aws/framework/src/streaming/README.md

 ### setACL

 This method allows you to create, update or delete an ACL.
 Its backend uses [kafkajs](https://kafka.js.org/).
 The topic is defined by the property type called `MskACL`.
-This method should be used only when the cluster authentication is set to `mTLS`.
-Below you can see the definition of the topic as well as an example of use.
+This method can be used when the cluster authentication is set to `mTLS` or `IAM`+`mTLS`.
+Below you can see the definition of the ACL as well as an example of use.

 ```json
 {